 Heather is excited to bring her passion for education to Green Hills and now Hendersonville too!
 The prospect of sharing the Mathnasium method with the community is very exciting.
 “I left the classroom in 2009, but I never lost the desire to enrich children’s lives with the love of learning.
 When I saw an ad for Mathnasium on the internet, it seemed like an answer to a prayer.
 Upon learning more about the program, I fell in love with the method and knew we needed to share it with others.
 There could be no better legacy than to have a part in improving the math skills and confidence of our children and instilling an excitement for learning!”
 Heather holds a Bachelor of Social Work degree from MTSU (1996) and a Master of Education- School Counseling, also from MTSU (2003).
-Heather and her husband, Chad, are empty-nesters with 2 grown children, and a grand-daughter.
-Heather likes to read, play with Luna (grand-daughter), and take walks with her service dog, Bear.
+Heather and her husband, Chad, are empty-nesters with 2 grown children.
+Heather likes to read, play with grandchildren, and take walks with her service dog, Bear.
 Please visit them soon at Mathnasium of Green Hills.

 Chad earned his Bachelor’s degree in Computer Science at Tennessee Technological University in 1993.
 Chad has worked creating software solutions that range from a full retail POS, to a database synchronization solution, to an enterprise solution for the financial industry.
 He was the Chief Technology Officer and lead software architect of a team consisting of over 100 developers.